The Need for Structural Perfection. Safe and Soundly Avoiding Disasters

 Strength of Materials – HEFTY!
 HEFTY!
 HEFTY!

 Considering the strength and resistance of materials they want to use, is a necessity before the conceptualization of any structure.
 Resistance is a cardinal condition for any construction project.
 Ignoring such an important variable as resistance?!
 You guessed it. – A cardinal sin!
 Achieving static maintenance of structures over time depends on many variables.
-The materials, composition, and shape, and points of attachment will determine the immobility of the structure.
+The materials, composition, shape, and points of attachment will determine the immobility of the structure.

-Identification and selection of materials are vital to achieving much-needed resistance.
+Identification and selection of the materials are vital to achieving much-needed resistance.
 Whether using stone, metal, wood, or reinforced or pre-stressed concrete, it is essential to know the capacity of each one to resist applied forces without breaking, acquiring permanent deformations, or deteriorating in some way.
 Let’s take it back to the 3 Little Pigs, and our childhood nursery rhyme days!
 If they had properly planned for their houses to handle all the outside environmental factors, (the Big Bad Wolf), they would have realized the quality of resistance and strength of building materials, was pivotal to their success in not having their little homes blown down.
 The poor little pigs would have never wanted their homes built out of straw or sticks if they considered the strength and resistance of these not-so-strong or long-lasting materials.

 Each and every material used in assembling a structure must have a common characteristic: to be durable!
 They must satisfy requirements such as hardness and mechanical resistance; resisting external elements such as fire, wind, water, temperature variations, big bad wolves, etc. Design professionals should also consider the ease of cleaning, as well as a material’s ability to maintain thermal or sound insulating properties, along with sustainable color and mass.